ChristianKreuzberger/amus-ndnSIM/README.md

 amus-ndnSIM
 ===========

-This is a custom version of ndnSIM 2.0, supporting adaptive multimedia streaming and the BRITE extension.
+This is a custom version of ndnSIM 2.0, supporting Adaptive Multimedia Streaming and the BRITE extension.
-Please refer to the original [ndnSIM github repository](http://github.com/named-data/ndnSIM) for documentation.
+Please refer to the original [ndnSIM github repository](http://github.com/named-data/ndnSIM) for documentation about ndnSIM and ns-3.

+Adaptive Multimedia Streaming Simulator for NDN is trying to create a bridge between the multimedia and NDN community.
+Therefore it is providing several scenarios and the source code for adaptive streaming with NDN, based on ndnSIM and libdash.

 ---------------------------------------------

-Installing Procedure:
+## Installing Procedure:

+* Install Pre-Requesits for ndn-cxx, ns-3, BRITE
+* Install Pre-Requesits for libdash
+* Clone git repositories
+* Download Brite repository
+* Build Brite
+* Build ndn-cxx
+* Build libdash
+* Build ns-3 with amus-ndnSIM

 	# install pre-requesits for ndn-cxx, ns-3, etc...
 	sudo apt-get install git